 will cause all versions of gs://bucket1/obj to be copied to gs://bucket2.

-At the end of every upload or download, the gsutil cp command validates that that the checksum of the source file/object matches the checksum of the destination file/object.
-If the checksums do not match, gsutil will delete the invalid copy and print a warning message.
+At the end of every upload or download the gsutil cp command validates that that the checksum it computes for the source file/object matches the checksum the service computes.
+If the checksums do not match, gsutil will delete the corrupted object and print a warning message.
 This very rarely happens, but if it does, please contact email@example.com.